Connect a USB camera

 Use manual focus

 Did you notice how the front iPad camera always seems to take photos that are in focus?
-That's because (in early 2023) all iPad front cameras are focus-free - there is no focus.
+That's because (in mid-2023) all iPad front cameras are focus-free - there is no focus.
 Real cameras add a complexity here: they aren't focus-free.
 Autofocus is slow on many lens+camera body combinations, and autofocus fails in low light on all but the best / most expensive cameras.
 So we highly recommend using manual focus.

 Here's how to set the camera's initial focus after you have positioned the backdrop & camera: